Are Motherhood & Minimalism Incompatible?

 ”

-Imagine you woke up tomorrow in a totally empty apartment and had to rebuild your wardrobe from scratch: clothes, jewellery, shoes, bags — everything.
-You not only had no pyjamas, you also had no bed, sheets, or blankets.
+Imagine you woke up tomorrow in a totally empty apartment and had to rebuild your wardrobe from scratch: clothes, jewelry, shoes, bags — everything.
+You not only had no pajamas, you also had no bed, sheets, or blankets.
 That’s what preparing for a baby feels like, except with back pain.
 And the fact that everything you buy for the baby is in addition to everything you already own, so you're not just replacing your belongings with a chic capsule.
-Plus, it's all aggressively colourful.
+Plus, it's all aggressively colorful.

 My dream was to get the baby a cardboard box for sleeping, a onesie for each day of the week, and a package of diapers.
 After polling nearly a dozen mom friends, though, I ended up with a list of 82 or so “must-haves.”
 A lot of them come with accessories — cup holders and pee-resistant covers and detachable toy bars — and every one is a minefield of pros and cons that could mean the difference between raising a posturally sound Einstein and a scarred neanderthal.
 This weekend I learned that there’s such a thing as a bath-water thermometer disguised as a rubber ducky, in case motherhood robs you of your ability to feel temperatures.